Have you ever wanted to know how to make perfume?

 1 dark glass dropper bottle

-Add chamomile flowers and dried rose buds to a dark glass bottle (this is the eye dropper bottles I use for perfumes).
-Using a funnel pour in vodka and sweet almond oil.
-Remove funnel and add 4 drops of cinnamon essential oil and 8 drops of chamomile essential oil.
-Replace the funnel and pour in rose water.
-Remove the funnel and close the bottle and store in a cool dark place to infuse the perfume for 2 to 6 weeks.
+Add chamomile flowers and dried rosebuds to a dark glass bottle (this is the eyedropper bottles I use for perfumes).
+Using a funnel to pour in the vodka and sweet almond oil.
+Remove the funnel and add 4 drops of cinnamon essential oil and 8 drops of chamomile essential oil.
+Replace the funnel and pour it in rose water.
+Remove the funnel and close the bottle and store it in a cool dark place to infuse the perfume for 2 to 6 weeks.

 OK, so the hardest part of making perfume at home is the wait!

 You can use it as soon as you like but the perfume will be much stronger and last longer if you wait.
 (If you’re looking for a quicker option use my recipe for solid perfume.
 It can be ready to use in as little as 15 minutes!!)